WBEN (AM): 1970s-1980s

-As the newspaper and TV station became part of other companies, WBEN-AM and FM were sold to Algonquin Broadcasting, a company led by longtime Buffalo radio executive Laurence "Larry" Levite.
+As the newspaper and TV station became part of other companies, WBEN-AM-FM were sold to Algonquin Broadcasting, a company led by longtime Buffalo radio executive Laurence "Larry" Levite.
 Levite assembled a group of managers and talent that returned WBEN to prominence.
-The line-up was changed, and the format shifted from Full-Service, playing Top-40 to Full-Service with Adult Contemporary music.
+The line-up was changed, and the format shifted from full-service, playing Top-40 to full-service with adult contemporary music.
 Jefferson Kaye hosted mornings, while Larry Hunter, Bill Lacey, and Kevin O'Connell and Tom Kelly were heard on middays, and Jack Mindy hosted afternoons.
 Stan Barron returned to the station, bringing back his "Free-Form Sports" program, and overnights eventually shifted from Dick Rifenburg's music show to Mutual's syndicated Larry King talk show.
 Bob Wood served as the station's program director.
 Helicopter traffic reports were added, featuring reporters Dave May and Debbie Stamp, the news department staff was increased - and Levite brought Buffalo Bills broadcasts back to WBEN after a three-year hiatus on WKBW.
 Van Miller also returned to the Bills' broadcast booth, replacing WKBW announcer Al Meltzer.
 WBEN, WJYE (with a beautiful music format), and Top 40 outlet WKBW all fought for the top spot during this era, but WBEN had consistently solidified the number one position by 1980.
 Stan Barron died in 1984 and was succeeded by John Murphy.
 By the mid-1980s, Kaye departed WBEN's morning show, moving to Philadelphia to become the voice of NFL Films and WPVI-TV.
-Midday host Bill Lacey, later joined by Kevin Keenan, assumed morning hosting duties.
+Midday host Bill Lacy, later joined by Kevin Keenan, assumed morning hosting duties.